RafaySystems/brave/README.md

 **Note**: End to end creation of cluster (including time to create cloud instance) can range anywhere between 30 to 50 minutes.
 Please be patient.

-As an example, below excerpt of `input.yaml` instructs `brave` to
+As an example, below excerpt of `input.yaml` instructs **BRAVE** to
 - Provision a cloud instance named "brave-node" in OCI public cloud (`infrastructure_provider` is set as `oci`)
 - Create an EKSA-BM cluster (`provisioner` is set as `eksabm_cluster`):
-- Cluster will be named `brave`, use K8s version 1.27 and have 1 control plane node and 1 worker node.
+- Cluster will be named **BRAVE**, use K8s version 1.27 and have 1 control plane node and 1 worker node.

-`brave` would launch one VM to emulate the admin machine and 2 VMs to emulate the nodes.
+**BRAVE** would launch one VM to emulate the admin machine and 2 VMs to emulate the nodes.

 ```sh
 infrastructure_provider: oci